smartspaces-io/smartspaces/smartspaces_docs/src/main/sphinx/smartspacesstartup.rst

 Starting Up a Container
 =======================

-The best way to start a container is to use the ``bin/isstartup`` command found in the installation directory for the container.
-While the command does have ``linux`` in its name, it will work for any operating system that supports the ``bash`` shell, which includes Linux and OSX.
+The best way to start a container is to use the ``bin/ssstartup`` command found in the installation directory for the container.

-The ``isstartup`` script starts by figuring out in exactly which directory the container is installed.
+The ``ssstartup`` script starts by figuring out in exactly which directory the container is installed.
 It then changes the directory for the operating system process which is running the container to that installation directory.

 By default, a container will start up in a ``foreground`` mode, a normal blocking terminal process.
-If ``background`` is specified as the first argument to ``isstartup``, then it will run in a sub-process with detached input/output pipes.
+If ``background`` is specified as the first argument to ``ssstartup``, then it will run in a sub-process with detached input/output pipes.

 Setting up the Java Process Environment
 ---------------------------------------

-Next the startup script will execute the bash file ``.interactivespaces.rc`` in the home directory of the user that is starting the container.
+Next the startup script will execute the bash file ``.smartspaces.rc`` in the home directory of the user that is starting the container.
 This file can set any environment variables for the operating system process that will run the container and can be used, for example, to set the ``DISPLAY`` variable to be used for specifying which display the process should use when the container opens any windows, such as a web browser.
-Additionally, this script can modify ``INTERACTIVESPACES_MAIN_ARGS`` variable to add additional container arguments.
+Additionally, this script can modify ``SMARTSPACES_MAIN_ARGS`` variable to add additional container arguments.

 Next the startup script executes the file ``config/environment/localenvironment.rc``.
 This file can set any